pocon/Computer-Club/2013/Week-1.md

 ## Why should we use/care about Linux? ##

 - Free and open source software (FOSS) - GNU/Linux and many programs written for it are based on the principles of customising, sharing and working together as a community (it's also completely free.
 100%.
 If you pay for Linux, you're either paying for other stuff like support, or you're getting swindled)
 - Customisable.
-The user has the POWAH
+The user has the power, to customise every single detail of the system, to tailor their computer to their needs and wants.
 - Secure.
 Much more so than even Mac, and definitely Windows.
 The Android malware situation is not applicable to GNU/Linux systems.
 - Reliable.
 Linux systems rarely crash, if ever, which is why the majority of web servers use Linux, and can stay continuously online for years
 - Fast.
 Windows is slow and bloated.
-The fastest Linux desktops can boot from cold start in under 5 seconds, but a standard installation will still shave tens of seconds off startup times.
+The fastest Linux desktops can boot from cold start in under 5 seconds, but a standard installation can still shave tens of seconds off startup times.
 Interfaces are faster and more responsive, because of lighter memory requirements.
 Linux systems also take up much less disk space.
+NB: Due to the inefficiency that virtualisation places on, well, everything, the true speed of a Linux system is much faster than what a virtualised interface might show.

 ## Linux Distributions ##

 - Distributions, aka "distros", are various flavours of Linux that are typically GNU/Linux systems with different desktop interfaces and programs slapped on top, allowing them to be used for different purposes
 - Some distros might aim to be good desktop systems, others may be optimsed for low end machines/laptops, others may be optimised as secure systems, still others are designed to be portable and able to be carried around on a USB to be booted on any supported computer you come across
 - distrowatch.com has quite a comprehensive list (i.e. hundreds).
 If you're just starting, it's probably best to start with the few most popular ones.
-(NB: distrowatch also talks about a number of "BSD" systems, like FreeBSD, etc, these are substantially different, but still FOSS, OSes that generally require much more tech knowledge and ability to install and use
+(NB: distrowatch also talks about a number of "BSD" systems, like FreeBSD, etc, these are substantially different, but still FOSS, OSes that generally require much more tech knowledge and ability to install and use.
+Not recommended for beginners.)

 ### Some popular distributions ###

 - Ubuntu: considered one of the best distros for beginners, it provides a fancy modern desktop known as Unity.
 It's developed by Canonical Ltd and the associated community, and was originally forked from Debian
 - Debian: the "Universal Operating System", Debian has succeeded in building an extremely stable, reliable system that supports many different CPUs, at the cost of having extremely outdated software that is kept "up-to-date" through a rather complex system of backports (don't worry if you don't know what that means).
-As a result, people love it for use as servers, but probably not the ideal desktop solution.
+As a result, people love it for use as servers, but it's probably not the ideal desktop solution.
 Also, Debian sticks very firmly to FOSS values.
 Debian provides the old, venerable GNOME 2 desktop environment
 - Linux Mint: a distro based off Ubuntu (but also Debian if you so wish), which aims also to be an extremely user friendly, beginner-friendly distribution.
 Linux Mint comes with either the Cinnamon or MATE desktops, which are reimaginings of the original GNOME 2 environment (more on this below)
 - Fedora: A distro from the Linux company Red Hat, which is used to test new features going into the commercial Red Hat Enterprise Linux.
 It places a particular focus on security and FOSS principles, and uses the GNOME 3 desktop (not GNOME 2).
 Also quite a good choice for the Linux beginner.
 - Arch and Gentoo: Distros for pros, these provide total control over your system starting from a minimalist beginning.
 Definitely NOT recommended for beginners, or even intermediate Linux users.
-- openSUSE, Mandriva, Mageia: Random distros which I know have something to do with Novell but that's all I know...
+- openSUSE, Mandriva, Mageia: Some other random distros.

 ### Desktop environments ###